codedragon/stacktrace/slides.md

-## The stack is a list of the steps we have started, but not completed so far
+## The stack is a list of the steps we have started, but not completed so far.

-## A stacktrace is the stack at the moment something has obviously gone wrong
+## A stacktrace is the stack at the moment something has obviously gone wrong.